Queenstown Tickets

 • Best upgrade: Add the Walter Peak Gourmet BBQ lunch or dinner for a unique experience that combines lake and farm.

-What to expect on the Queenstown Cruise
+What to expect on the Queenstown cruise

 Passengers receive a briefing from the crew on the open deck of a boat in Doubtful Sound.